-For the year ended December 31, 2022, no settlement expense attributable to Camsing Incident was recorded due to (i) no additional settlement and (ii) no change in contingent liabilities relating to Camsing Incident.
+As of December 31, 2023, 595 out of the total 818 investors (approximately 72.7%) had accepted settlements under the plan, representing RMB2.6 billion out of the total outstanding investments of RMB3.4 billion under the Camsing Products.
+For the years ended December 31, 2022 and 2023, no settlement expense attributable to Camsing Incident was recorded due to (i) no additional settlement and (ii) no change in contingent liabilities relating to Camsing Incident.